babycamel/advfish/licensing.md

 # The economic of fisheries licensing workshop
 ## June 5-9 2023

-Breaks for morning and afternoon tea and lunch will occur
+Breaks for morning (10:30am) and afternoon tea (3:30pm) and lunch (12:30pm) will occur

+Software set-up:

+We will be using Jupyter notebooks and Python.

+The first-step is to click on the link at right and install Anaconda

+Download and install the Python 3.7 version.
+You will need administrator rights on your computer to do this.

+Also have a look at Google Collaboratory (you will need a gmail account to access this).

 ## Day 1